piotrweber/Art_Curriculum/README.md

-Art curriculum based on [Radiorunner's curriculum for the solo artist](https://www.reddit.com/media?url=https%3A%2F%2Fi.redd.it%2F7ns7su264gp31.png) that I'm trying to refine for my own tastes
+Art curriculum based on [Radiorunner's curriculum for the solo artist](https://www.reddit.com/media?url=https%3A%2F%2Fi.redd.it%2F7ns7su264gp31.png) that I'm trying to refine for my own tastes.

+The curriculum is based on free reserouces.

 # Intro
-* Free resources
-* Don't worry about tools

-## Posture
-* Add resources for posture
+* Digial tabled: how to hold your pen
+* Draw from your elbow, not your wrist:

 # Term 1